frederic-perez/AmE-dictionary/data/dictionary.md

 __meekness__ _n_ :three::hammer:
 __meet up__
 __meet__ _n_ :two::hammer: _I started going to international meets._
+__meet-and-greet__ _idiom_ A session where a celebrity, etc, is introduced to or questioned by members of the public or journalists.
 __meetup__ _n_ (meet-up) A word for "meeting." _Our monthly meetup._
 __megalomania__
 __megalomaniac__ _n_ Someone who enjoys power over other people and always wants more of it.